Scheduled MonumentsEnglandLimestone Corner Roman temporary camp

 What is Limestone Corner Roman temporary camp?

-Limestone Corner Roman temporary camp is a first-century Roman military installation located in Northumberland.
+Limestone Corner Roman temporary camp is a Roman military installation located in Northumberland.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1017536.

 Who is responsible for protecting Limestone Corner Roman temporary camp?